Four Reasons Not to Skip Leg Day

 Well, there you have it.
 The ultimate four reasons why you should never skip these divine wonder muscles.
 Apart from the benefits we just talked about, having a weak lower body could lead to some serious repercussions.
 These include lower body joint pains, reduced mobility, muscle stiffness, exposure to injuries, and bad posture.

-In the long term, you could be looking at some serious arthritis in the lower back, knees, and ankles.
+In the long term, you could be looking at some severe arthritis in the lower back, knees, and ankles.
 So, why skip them at all when doing them saves you lots of pain and money in the long run?

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Nancy Moore was the founder and creator of Fitnessgrams.com - a haven for people looking to get fit, boost their health, lose weight, or improve their well-being.
 Here you will find experiences, workouts, information from the experts, healthy living tips, and tools to find well-being and balance.